 ICRA Lanka reaffirms the ratings of Commercial Credit and Finance PLC

-ICRA Lanka Limited has reaffirmed the issuer rating of Commercial Credit and Finance PLC (CCFL or the Company) at [SL]BBB (Pronounced SL triple B) with Negative outlook.
-ICRA Lanka has also reaffirmed the short-term rating of [SL]A3 to the Company’s commercial paper programme of LKR 1,000 Million.
-Also, ICRA Lanka has withdrawn the issue rating of [SL]AA-(SO) (pronounced SL Double A Minus Structured Obligation) with Stable outlook for the LKR 1,000 Million guaranteed subordinated redeemable debenture programme of the Company, as the said debenture is fully redeemed by the Company.
+ICRA Lanka has reaffirmed the issuer rating of Commercial Credit and Finance PLC (“CCFL”/ “The Company”) at [SL]BBB (pronounced as S L Triple B) with Stable outlook.
+ICRA Lanka has also reaffirmed the short-term rating of [SL]A3 for the LKR 1,000 million Commercial Paper Programme of the Company.

 Key rating drivers